BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easy-batch/working with easy batch/open-tasks.md

 Using the action **Cancel Processing** the processing can be stopped for individual documents.

+The action **Retry Task** enqueues the selected tasks to be processed again.
+Only tasks that ran into an error will be considered by using this action.

+Clicking the **Document No.** lets you navigate to the specific document.

 After the processing succeeded the tasks will be removed from this list and afterwardsarchived in the [Connector 365 Activities](/en-us/apps/easy-batch/working-with-easy-batch/archive/).